Motasem-Sulaiman/reading-notes/README.md

 GitHub is a platform where developers store and manage their code.
 It integrates with other tools to automate processes like testing and deploying software changes.
 It serves as a central hub for collaboration and ensures that code is efficiently delivered or deployed as part of Continuous Delivery and Continuous Deployment processes.

+### What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

+Time Complexity Big(o)

+### How can we ensure that we’ll avoid an infinite recursive call stack?

+Base Case enure that your recursive function has a base case , a base case represents the condition under which the recursive calls should stop and the function should return a result